SeisSol/SeisSol/Documentation/local-timestepping.rst

 ----------------------------

-SeisSol enforces some constraints on the clustering, for example, neighboring elements are always either in the same cluster, or a cluster which has at most a time step size difference of 2.
+SeisSol enforces some constraints on the clustering, for example, neighboring elements are always either in the same cluster, or in a cluster which has at most a time step size difference of 2.
 Elements that are connected by a dynamic rupture face have to be in the same time-cluster.
-THis is called the maximum difference property.
+This is called the maximum difference property.

 Wiggle factor (experimental)